k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: a couple places where traps could spawn on top of altars
 - Dark elven bracers and dual wielding/two-handed weapons
 - Fix: monsters digging through boulders and not seen
+- Reduce AC bonus from shield skill if wearing bracers